chrissimpkins/md2rst/README.md

 $ make install
 ```

 `md2rst` is installed on the path `/usr/local/bin/md2rst` by default.
-You can modify the [prefix variable in the Makefile](https://github.com/chrissimpkins/md2rst/blob/master/Makefile#L1) to change the install directory.
+You can modify the [prefix variable in the Makefile](https://github.com/chrissimpkins/md2rst/blob/master/Makefile#L1) to change the install path.

 ## Usage